telemetry-js/collector-incidental/README.md

 myCount.record(500)
 ```

 This will publish every recorded value (use sparingly).
-You will also need a schedule plugin, otherwise the metrics stay queued in `telemetry-collector-incidental` and will never be published.
+You will also need a schedule plugin, otherwise the metrics stay queued in `collector-incidental` and will never be published.

 ### Summarize

-If you're calling `record` many times within short time periods, either consider using the `rate` variant of the [`telemetry-collector-counter`](../telemetry-collector-counter) plugin, if it is a rate metric you need, or use `incidental.summary()`:
+If you're calling `record` many times within short time periods, either consider using the `rate` variant of the [`collector-counter`](https://github.com/telemetry-js/collector-counter) plugin, if it is a rate metric you need, or use `incidental.summary()`:

 ```js
 const myCount = incidental.summary('my.count', { unit: 'count' })